 Animal and in vitro data

 In tissue culture models and ovariectomized rats, a positive effect on osteoporosis was demonstrated with royal jelly.
-Increased calcium content and recovered bone mass were suggested as results of enhanced intestinal calcium absorption, rather than antagonism of the parathyroid hormone.117
+The increased calcium content and recovered bone mass were suggested to be results of enhanced intestinal calcium absorption rather than of antagonism of the parathyroid hormone.(Hidaka 2006)

-A 2-year, double-blind study found bee pollen "absolutely not a significant aid in the metabolism, workout training, or performance" of athletes.82 The results of another study conducted in track athletes suggested that runners who took bee pollen recovered faster after exercise, therefore being of value in relieving common tiredness and lack of energy.
-Critics of this study found the test group to be small, the blinding inadequate, and the conclusions premature.83 Another 6-week study in 20 competitive swimmers found no differences in strength and endurance tests between those treated with bee pollen and those treated with placebo (cod liver oil).
-However, it was noted in a post hoc analysis that swimmers treated with bee pollen missed fewer days (4 days) of training due to upper respiratory tract infections compared with those treated with placebo (27 days).84
+Limited data reflect an overall lack of effect of honey or honeybee products on athletic performance.(Blustein 1981, Maughan 1982, Meng 2017, Montgomery 1977) A 2-year, double-blind study found bee pollen was "absolutely not a significant aid in the metabolism, workout training, or performance" of athletes.(Montgomery 1977) The results of another study conducted in track athletes suggested that runners who took bee pollen recovered faster after exercise (ie, regarding relief of common tiredness and lack of energy).
+Critics of this study found the test group to be small, the blinding inadequate, and the conclusions premature.(Blustein 1981) Another 6-week study in 20 competitive swimmers found no differences in strength and endurance tests between those treated with bee pollen and those treated with placebo (cod liver oil).
+However, it was noted in a post hoc analysis that swimmers treated with bee pollen missed fewer days (4 days) of training due to upper respiratory tract infections compared with those treated with placebo (27 days).(Winther 2002)